ahicks92/fastnet/specification.md

 UDP hole-punching refers to a technique for  circumventing network Address Translation and connecting two computers directly without the use of an intermediate server.

+##Specifying packet Format##

+This specification uses a mostly self-explanatory language to specify packet formats, and this section may likely be skipped.
+For clarity:

+- Nonterminals are written in all lower case and followed by `:tt`, i.e. `example:i8`  `tt` is a type specifier.

+- The recognized type suffixes are `u`, `i`, `s`, and `p`.

+- `u` and `i` represent unsigned and signed integers stored in network byte order using twos complement.
+Each is followed by a bit count, for example `u8` or `i16`.
+The bit count must be a multiple of 8.

+- `s` represents length-prefixed strings of up to 255 bytes, encoded as UTF8.
+The length prefix is 1 byte.  `s` may be followed by a length range in braces, i.e. `s{0, 2}`  The default range is `{1, 255}`.

+- `p` stands for payload, an arbitrary sequence of bytes.  `p` segments will be described further by the specification.
+They are usually the last field of a packet.

+- Space means concatenate without padding.
+For example, `part1:i8 part2:i8` is two 1-byte signed integers without padding.

+- `=` means definition.
+The order of definitions does not matter.
+Defined sections can be used in other definitions without type suffixes (because this is already defined in the definition being used).

+- Integer literals are noted as `1:u8`, `-5:i16`, etc.  String literals are `"this is a test."`.

+- `[]` means optional.
+The specified section may or may not be included, as specified in documentation of the packet's use.

+- `|` means or.  `|` has a precedence lower than concatenation.

+- `()` is for grouping, as usual.

+The rest of this specification demonstrates this language, which is mostly self-explanatory in practice.

 ##Transports##

 A transport is a method for moving packets from one destination to another.